itaybel/itaybel.github.io/content/posts/Synology BC500 RCE/index.md

   enable: true
 ---

-Deep dive into an n-day in Synology BC500 camera. this was in the realworld ctf, and I found it really interseting.
+Deep dive into an n-day in Synology BC500 camera. this was in the realworld ctf, and I found it really interesting.
 <!--more-->

 ## Overview